Luxury Train Trips Between Denver And Moab Begin On The Rocky Mountaineer

-(CBS4) – After years of planning, a luxury train that will make runs from Denver to Utah has hit the tracks.
+(CBS4) – After years of planning, a luxury train that will make runs between Denver to Utah has hit the tracks.

 The Canada-based Rocky Mountaineer took off for its maiden voyage in Colorado on Sunday.